ardeshir/docs/saint_token_system.md

-Excellent strategic focus!
-Starting with the Saint token system as the economic engine makes perfect sense - it can bootstrap the entire ecosystem while proving the viability of your regenerative economic model.
-Let me help you develop a comprehensive framework for this credit system.
+## The Saint token system is the economic engine to bootstrap the entire ecosystem while proving the viability of regenerative economic model.
 This framework creates a self-reinforcing economic engine where:

 1. **People buy SAINT tokens** (like game currency) to participate in funding commons projects